-I’ve read that courage is not the absence of fear but the character quality that allows us to do the right thing despite our fear.
+I’ve read that courage is not the absence of fear but the character quality which allows us to do the right thing despite our fear.
 It also helped for God to remind him that he was not alone; not all depended on him.
 For God had been working in the hearts of these Corinthians before Paul ever arrived, and many already believed.
 Others were ready to be harvested.
 We are not alone in ministry; we are partners with the God of the universe, who goes before us!

 “Now all these things are from God, who reconciled us to Himself through Christ and gave us the ministry of reconciliation, namely, that God was in Christ reconciling the world to Himself, not counting their trespasses against them, and He has committed to us the word of reconciliation.
 Therefore, we are ambassadors for Christ, as though God were making an appeal through us; we beg you on behalf of Christ, be reconciled to God.”
 2 Corinthians 5:18-20